256dpi/naos/README.md

 ## Usage

-1. Download the xtensa toolchain (check `toolchain.version`) and add the `bin` directory to your `PATH` environment variable.
+1. Download the xtensa toolchain (check `toolchain.version`)
+2. Add the toolchain `bin` directory to your `PATH` env variable.
-2. Link the source directory to the `main/src/` directory.
+3. Link the source directory to the `main/src/` directory.
-3. Run `make` and other commands in the build tree.
+4. Run `make` and other commands in the build tree.